Blog post

 Employee performance metrics and KPI examples to measure productivity and impact.
 Learn which key performance indicators drive success and how to track them.

-Last updated: February 2026
+Last updated: March 2026

 Employee performance metrics (sometimes called key performance indicators for employees) are quantifiable measures that track how effectively someone performs in their role.
-Whereas anecdotal feedback can be subjective, metrics create a shared language for performance, helping managers, employees, and leadership align on expectations and outcomes.
+Whereas anecdotal feedback can be subjective, metrics create a shared language for performance, helping managers, employees, and leadership agree on expectations and outcomes.

 To avoid "measuring for measurement's sake," tie each KPI for employees to a specific behavior or business result, define it precisely (including calculation and data source), and set realistic targets.